Master of Science (M.S.) Major in Chemistry

 CHEM 5391.
 Chemical Biology.

-This course will introduce the emerging field of chemical biology and common tools that are used to analyze and manipulate biological processes with small molecules.
-Students will develop a strong foundation in the design and synthesis of chemical tools to interrogate biological systems and focus on implementing and interpreting assays with these tools, using examples from the current literature.
+This course introduces the emerging field of chemical biology and the tools used in contemporary research to analyze and manipulate biological processes with small molecules.
+Students develop a foundation in the design and synthesis of chemical probes to interrogate biological systems of varying complexity.
+Emphasis is placed on implementing and interpreting chemical and biochemical assays using examples drawn from current primary literature.
+Topics are presented within the broader context of small‑molecule discovery and development for applications in biological research and human health.
+Instruction integrates lectures, literature analysis, and discussion to connect chemical principles with biological function.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.